 If you have questions about part-time enrollment, course withdrawals, or credit by exam, come to the CAC for more information.

-You must maintain a grade point average of at least 2.0.
+You must maintain a grade point average of at least 2.0 and meet Berklee's published Satisfactory Academic Progress guidelines.
 If you are having difficulty doing so, please come to the CAC and speak with an advisor.

-In most cases, internship enrollment must be reported to the U.S. Department of Homeland Security and authorized on page three of a students' I-20 form.
-Therefore, it is your responsibility to inform the CAC as early as possible of any internship plans you may have.
-Failure to do so could result in a violation of your F-1 status.
+Internship enrollment must be reported to the U.S. Department of Homeland Security and authorized on page 3 of a student's Form I-20.
+It is your responsibility to inform OEL and you international advisor as early as possible of any internship plans you may have.
+Failure to do so could result in a denial of the internship or violation of your F-1 status.

 You may work on campus through the student employment program.
 During non-vacation semesters, students may not work more than 20 hours per week on campus.
 Contact the Student Employment Office for more information concerning on-campus student employment.

 International students may not work off campus without permission from the U.S. government.
-If you have been enrolled for at least two semesters and you are interested in working off campus, come to the CAC and request the "Employment Options" handout.
+If you have had a valid F-1 status for two consecutive semesters and you are interested in working off campus, come to the CAC and request the "Employment Options" handout.
 This handout explains the various types of work permission you may be eligible for, and how to apply.
+Off-campus employment is extremely limited and must be directly related to your studies at Berklee.